DNA test reunites mother and daughter 50 years later

 "It was a very powerful moment," recalled Aretha.
 "I cried and she was crying, and it was very emotional."

 And serendipitous.
 Diana was living in Hawaii and is moving to Seattle.
-Her flight arrives on Mother's Day, and both Aretha and Diane planned to be at the airport.
+Her flight arrives on Mother's Day, and both Aretha and Diane plan to be at the airport.

 "I just think it's wonderful that I'm able to find her after all these years," said Diane.